Do you accept insurance?

 What is your fee?

 We charge $90.00 per session.
 A session is 50 minutes long.
 For those who are not able to pay the full fee, we have a number of supports available, such as a scholarship program.
 Often, clients are able to secure supplemental payments for sessions through their church, family, or friends.
+You can book an appointment through our online scheduler or by calling 717.795.8560.

 Do you have a sliding scale?